 How to Apply For a Marriage License

-To apply for a marriage license, both you and your intended spouse must appear in person at the marriage license counter at the Office of the Clerk and Recorder, located on the first floor of the Webb Municipal Office Building, 201 W. Colfax Ave., Denver.
+To apply for a marriage license, both you and your intended spouse must appear in person at the marriage/civil union license counter at the Office of the Clerk and Recorder, located on the first floor of the Webb Municipal Office Building, 201 W. Colfax Ave., Denver.

-Hours to apply for a marriage license are 8 a.m. to 4:30 p.m., Monday through Friday.
+Hours to obtain a marriage license are 8 a.m. to 4:30 p.m., Monday through Friday.
 Our office is closed on municipal holidays and city budget furlough days.

 - Provide the date that you are getting married